Anaglyph 3D: Anaglyph from stereo pairs

 A stereo pair is a pair of images from slightly different perspectives at the same time.
 Objects closer to the camera(s) have greater differences in appearance and position within the image frames than objects further from the camera.

 Historically cameras captured two color filtered images from the perspective of the left and right eyes which were projected or printed together as a single image, one side through a red filter and the other side through a contrasting color such as blue or green or mixed cyan.
-As outlined below, one may now, typically, use an image processing computer program to simulate the effect of using color filters, using as a source image a pair of either color or monochrome images.
-This is called mosaicking or image stitching.
+One may typically use an image processing computer program to simulate the effect of using color filters, using as a source image a pair of either color or monochrome images.
+This is called channel mixing, a kind of digital compositing or blending.

-In the 1970s filmmaker Stephen Gibson filmed direct anaglyph blaxploitation and adult movies.
+In the 1970s, filmmaker Stephen Gibson filmed direct anaglyph blaxploitation and adult movies.
 His "Deep Vision" system replaced the original camera lens with two color-filtered lenses focused on the same film frame.
 In the 1980s, Gibson patented his mechanism.

 Many computer graphics programs provide the basic tools (typically layering and adjustments to individual color channels to filter colors) required to prepare anaglyphs from stereo pairs.
-In simple practice, the left eye image is filtered to remove blue & green.
-The right eye image is filtered to remove red.
-The two images are usually positioned in the compositing phase in close overlay registration (of the main subject).
+In simple practice, the left eye image is filtered to remove blue and green, which is achieved by multiplying each of the pixels in the left image by solid red (#FF0000).
+The right eye image is filtered to remove red, by multiplying its pixels by solid cyan (#00FFFF).
+The two images are usually positioned in the compositing phase in close overlay registration (of the main subject), and are then combined using an additive blend mode.
 Plugins for some of these programs as well as programs dedicated to anaglyph preparation are available which automate the process and require the user to choose only a few basic settings.